JonDML/nd013-c1-vision-starter/README.md

 ```
 This will give us a url to navigate (tested in chrome browser).
 Copy/paste given url, enter in **Exploratory Data Analysis.ipynb** file in browser, and run all commands.

+Inside jupyter notebook, code has been modified to work in local machine, and comments added to know how it works.

 ### Model training and evaluation

 This second part has been executed in remote computer due laptop limitations, so example paths will be changed than the previous commands.